matthewchung74/poc/README.md

 An iOS app that runs a custom DeepSeek V3 language model (109M parameters) on-device using Apple's MLX framework.

+## ⚠️ Important Note

+**This model is undertrained and produces low-quality output.** It's a proof-of-concept demonstrating the DeepSeek V3 architecture and MLX integration on iOS.
+The model generates text but it's not coherent - this is expected for a 109M parameter model trained on limited data.

+**For production use**, replace with a properly trained model from [MLX Community](https://huggingface.co/mlx-community) like:
+- `Qwen3-4B-4bit` (better quality, 4GB)
+- `Llama-3.2-1B-4bit` (good quality, 1GB)

 ## Features

 - ✅ On-device inference with Metal GPU acceleration